chimmelb/fun-node-homework/readme.md

 Zip up your project and email me.

 Do **not** zip any library packages (node_modules, bower_components, etc).
 I would install those when I build your project, and will know how to do so from your documentation.
-With just source code and maybe some static scripts (like if you include your web framework's CDN file), this zip file should be pretty small.
+With just source code and maybe a static script (like if you include your web framework's CDN file), this zip file should be extremely small.